-In many professions, the need for communication skills has never been more critical.
-Employers consistently cite communication skills as the major requirement for success in professional careers.
-A major in communication studies can help you acquire and learn to use those skills effectively.
+The need for communication skills has never been more critical.
+Employers consistently cite communication skills as a major requirement for success in professional careers.
+A major in Communication Studies can help you acquire and learn to use those skills effectively.

-The Bachelor of Arts (BA) degree in communication studies is designed to help you develop a basic understanding of communication as a symbolic action and then move on to more advanced concepts.
-Enrollment in most communication studies courses requires a cumulative Grade-Point Average of at least 2.50.
+The Bachelor of Arts (BA) degree in Communication Studies is designed to help you develop a basic understanding of communication as a symbolic action and then move on to more advanced concepts.

 The department’s core courses focus on media and society, interpersonal and relational communication, and rhetorical and discourse studies.
 They cover study areas including interpersonal, group, organizational, professional, and intercultural communication; integration of speaking and listening skills; verbal and nonverbal interaction; argumentation and persuasion; and media technologies.